Universal-Team/db/docs/_3ds/cro-mag-rally.md

 ## About this port

 This is a port of the original OS 9 version of the game.
 It aims to provide the best way to experience CMR on today’s computers.
-It is an “enhanced” version insofar as it fixes bugs that may hinder the experience, and it brings in a few new features in keeping with the spirit of the original game.
+It is an "enhanced" version insofar as it fixes bugs that may hinder the experience, and it brings in a few new features in keeping with the spirit of the original game.

 ### Legal info